mi2428/dotfiles/README.md

 ### terminal fonts

-Use the nerd font for non-ascii characters
+Use the nerd font for non-ascii characters, which will be installed by Brewfile

 * **Ubuntu:** https://fonts.google.com/specimen/Ubuntu
 * **Ubuntu Mono:** https://fonts.google.com/specimen/Ubuntu+Mono